foobarlab/webdev-packer/README.md

 # Web development box packer

-This is a Funtoo Linux that is packaged into a Vagrant box file.
+This is a customized Funtoo Linux that is packaged into a Vagrant box file.
 Currently only a VirtualBox version is provided.
 It is based on the [Funtoo Base Vagrant box](https://github.com/foobarlab/funtoo-base-packer) and provides an environment for web development.